pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"multiple-statements"+OR+"C0321")

 ### [C0325](#C0325) (superfluous-parens)<a name="C0325"></a>
-Unnecessary parens after %r keyword
+Unnecessary parens after %r keyword.

 Used when a single item in parentheses follows an if, for, or other keyword.

 **:x: Incorrect code**